FrameOS/frameos-docs/README.md

 # FrameOS Cloud

-This repository now runs the FrameOS docs, blog, cloud login, backend setup, and saved template manager as a Next.js app.
+This repository runs the FrameOS docs, blog, and cloud login as a Next.js app.

 ## Development